sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

 *Release 1*

 ---
-This blog aims to identify the recovered relevant artifacts focusing on security risks involving privacy and data collection and retention, app permissions, and legal compliance.
+This blog aims to identify the recovered artifacts focusing on security risks involving privacy and data collection and retention, app permissions, and legal compliance.

 The type of data collected include:
 - Personal Information (name, email address, IPs, etc.)